Nuitka/Nuitka-website/posts/nuitka-release-058.rst

    default ability to copy the source code along in an upcoming release.

 -  Added experimental standalone mode support for PyQt5.
-At least headless mode should be working, plug-ins (needed for anything graphical) are not yet copied and will need more work.
+At least headless mode should be working, plugins (needed for anything graphical) are not yet copied and will need more work.

 *********